To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 |Children 4-8 years||12|

 |Adults 19 years and older||40|

-Concomitant administration of zinc supplements and certain antibiotics, specifically tetracyclines and quinolones, may decrease absorption of the antibiotic and potentially reduce its efficacy.
-Taking zinc supplements and these antibiotics at least two hours apart should prevent this interaction (69).
-Additionally, the therapeutic use of metal chelating (binding) agents like penicillamine (used to treat copper overload in Wilson's disease) and diethylenetriamine pentaacetate or DTPA (used to treat iron overload) has resulted in severe zinc deficiency.
+Concomitant administration of zinc supplements and certain medications, including tetracycline and quinolone antibiotics as well as bisphosphonates, may decrease absorption of both zinc and the medication, potentially reducing drug efficacy (102).
+Taking zinc supplements and these antibiotics at least two hours apart should prevent this interaction (103).
+Additionally, the therapeutic use of metal-chelating (binding) agents, such as penicillamine (used to treat copper overload in Wilson's disease) and diethylenetriamine pentaacetate or DTPA (used to treat iron overload), has resulted in severe zinc deficiency.
 Anticonvulsant drugs, especially sodium valproate, may also precipitate zinc deficiency.
 Prolonged use of diuretics may increase urinary zinc excretion, resulting in increased loss of zinc.
-Further, the tuberculosis medication, ethambutol, has metal chelating properties and has been shown to increase zinc loss in rats (5).
+Further, the tuberculosis medication, ethambutol, has metal-chelating properties and has been shown to increase zinc loss in rats (6).

 Although the requirement for zinc is not known to be higher for older adults, their average zinc intake tends to be considerably less than the RDA.
 A reduced capacity to absorb zinc, increased likelihood of disease states that alter zinc utilization, and increased use of drugs that increase zinc excretion may all contribute to an increased risk of mild zinc deficiency in older adults.
 Because the consequences of mild zinc deficiency, such as impaired immune system function, are particularly relevant to the health of older adults, they should pay particular attention to maintaining adequate zinc intake.

 Victoria J. Drake, Ph.D.

 Linus Pauling Institute

 Oregon State University